I like to joke and say that anyone else would have sent my XJ to the junkyard.

 My Cherokee is rusty, has a laundry list of issues, gets 17 MPG on the good days, and is literally a brick on wheels.
 But I love it.

-Since May I’ve been spending the majority of my free time trying to fix it up.
+Since May I’ve been spending the majority of my free time picking away at its issues.
+And even though the Jeep seems to fight back against every repair I make, I’m slowly gaining headway.
 I did a full tear down restoration on the front axle which involved removing it from the vehicle, sandblasting it, painting it, and then replacing everything on it with brand new components.

 From there I moved on to replacing every gasket on the engine, new oil pan, resprayed the valve cover, new timing chain, new starter, new alternator (mine was siezed!), and more.